cagarweyne/fss-blog/content/blog/es6-javascript-reloaded/index.md

   showNamesLength(["Abdi", "Cagarweyne", "John", "Nick", "Kieran"]);// console logs undefined
 ```

-If we run this function, you will see that it doesn't throw a reference error, and instead writes to the console `undefined`.
-This is because when we use `var` instead of `let` all of the variables get hoisted up to the top of the function before the code is executed line by line.
+If we run this function, you will see that it doesn't throw a reference error, and instead writes to the console: undefined.
+This is because when we use var instead of let all of the variables get hoisted up to the top of the function before the code is executed line by line.
 All variables get assigned undefined until they are explicitly assigned a value in the code.
-Since the code inside the `if` block doesn't get executed the variable moreThanFive doesn't get assigned the string, it stll contains undefined and this is what is printed out to the console when the line of code: `console.log(moreThanfive)` is executed.
+Since the code inside the if block doesn't get executed the variable moreThanFive doesn't get assigned the string, it stll contains undefined and this is what is printed out to the console when the line of code: `console.log(moreThanfive)` is executed.

-## Using `let` in for loops
+## Using let in for loops

 One very useful feature of using `let` is when you use it with for loops.
 To demonstrate this, we'll use an example that you have probably seen when concering closures in JS: